idelairre/tumblelog-generator/README.md

 console.log(BlogGenerator.posts.generate({ type: 'quote', limit: 1 })); // returns 1 post of type 'quote'
 ```

-Here is an example pulled from my project TumblrFox using the webpack loader "inject".
-(Pardon the use of the forbidden lodash.)
+Here is an example using the webpack loader "inject".

 ```
 import { Generator } from 'tumblr-faker';